Pauan/rust-signals/README.md

 ----

-It is important to understand that `for_each`, `to_stream`, and other `Signal` methods are *lossy*: they might skip changes.
+It is important to understand that `for_each`, `to_stream`, and all other `Signal` methods are *lossy*: they might skip changes.

 That is because they only care about the *most recent value*.
-So if the value changes multiple times in a short time it will only detect the most recent change.
-Here is an
+So if the value changes multiple times in a short period of time it will only detect the most recent change.

-example:
+Here is an example:

 ```rust
 my_state.set(2);